Free Shipping on all orders over $150

 Infused water?
 Really?

-• The human brain is approximately ¾ water.
+• The brain is about ¾ water.

 * amounts vary according to your level of activity and the heat of the day; more sweat more water.